dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

 - UI and UX specifics (SwiftUI vs UIKit)
 - App Navigation (how exactly navigation work)
+All tabs are on one screen.
+The state is saved of each of the tab.
 - Services & business logic in entire application
 - Infrastructure around project & codebase